xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 <!-- And yes, I could have taken the second element and, that way avoid
 `succ` and then handle 0 separately, but this feels more elegant.
-And possibly removing strictness ftom the second argument would do as good. -->
+And possibly removing strictness from the second argument would do as good. -->

 </div>